aspose-omr/Aspose.OMR-Documentation/net/getting-started/hello-world/_index.md

 ## What's next?

 Congratulations!
 You have taken the first steps in optical mark recognition technology.
-Read the [Developer reference](/omr/net/developer-guide/) and [API reference](https://apireference.aspose.com/omr/net) for details on developing OMR forms and applications with Aspose.OMR for .NET.
+Read the [Developer reference](/omr/net/developer-reference/) and [API reference](https://apireference.aspose.com/omr/net) for details on developing advanced OMR forms and applications with Aspose.OMR for .NET.